marcelrienks/Prosperity/docs/product-requirements-document.md

 ## Product Vision & Goals

 ### Product Vision
-Prosperity is a **multi-user portfolio management application** designed to modernize and simplify portfolio management by replacing manual Excel tracking with an automated, real-time web application.
-The focus is on functionality, ease of use, role-based access control, and exposure to modern cloud technologies.
+Prosperity is a **personal portfolio tracker and overview tool** designed to modernize and simplify portfolio tracking by replacing manual Excel tracking with a streamlined web application.
+The focus is on simplicity, minimal data entry, flexible editability, and exposure to modern cloud technologies.
+This is a personal-use application, not designed for professional financial management or regulatory compliance.

 ### Primary Goals
-1. **Functional Parity:** Replicate all capabilities of the current Excel-based system
+1. **Functional Parity:** Replicate core capabilities of the current Excel-based system
 2. **Multi-User Support:** Enable multiple users with appropriate role-based permissions
-3. **Efficiency:** Reduce time spent on portfolio tracking and manual data entry
+3. **Efficiency:** Reduce time spent on portfolio tracking with minimal required fields
 4. **Automation:** Eliminate manual price lookups and calculation errors
+5. **Flexibility:** Full editability for investments, immutable audit trail for deposits/transfers
-5. **Learning:** Gain hands-on experience with Blazor WASM, Go, Azure, and hybrid cloud architecture
+6. **Learning:** Gain hands-on experience with Blazor WASM, Go, Azure, and hybrid cloud architecture
-6. **Accessibility:** Enable portfolio management from any device (desktop primary, mobile secondary)
+7. **Accessibility:** Enable portfolio management from any device (desktop primary, mobile secondary)

+### Application Scope
+- **Portfolio Tracker:** Overview and tracking, not full portfolio management
+- **Personal Use:** Not intended for professional or regulated financial use
+- **Manual Income Tracking:** Dividends, interest, and profits tracked as direct balance adjustments
+- **Simplified Audit:** Only deposits/transfers require audit history (for total invested calculations)

 ### Non-Goals
-- Commercial product development or public SaaS platform
+- Professional or regulated financial management system
+- Comprehensive audit trail for all transactions
 - Automated broker integration or trading capabilities
+- Complex financial modeling or investment advice
 - Social features or portfolio sharing beyond defined user roles
-- Advanced financial modeling or investment advice
 - Mobile native applications (web-only responsive design)
 - Historical price caching or storage
+- Automatic average cost basis calculation (user-managed)

 ---